Danilo Gentili: Early and personal life

+Gentili has been diagnosed with autism.

 Career

 Early career

 In 2006, Gentili joined Clube da Comédia Stand-Up, a stand-up comedy group which performed at local and national festivals.
 He started a comedy show called Comédia ao Vivo.
 Gentili also made small television appearances, mostly on MTV Brasil.

 Gentili also worked at a cartoonist and caricaturist.
 In 2008, he collaborated with the Brazilian edition of Mad magazine.
 During 2008–2009, he wrote a column for Metro Jornal, a popular newspaper in Brazil, and was recognized as "Paulistano of the Year" by Veja magazine.

 2008–2010: CQC, Comedians and Politicamente Incorreto

 In 2008, Gentili appeared on the series Custe o Que Custar (CQC, lit.
 Whatever it Takes), broadcast by Rede Bandeirantes.
 Gentili initially performed in a segment called the "Reporter Inexperiente" (Inexperienced Reporter) where he asked his guests awkward and unexpected questions with often bizarre turns of events.
 The segment was an immediate hit and led to a broader take on the same theme where he began to interview people in public, especially about politics.

 Gentili became notorious for confronting politicians with humorous but piercing questions which often exposed or embarrassed them, and became known as the terror dos políticos (terror of the politicians).
 His antics sometimes became newsworthy, such as when he was banned from the National Congress after questioning Senator Renan Calheiros about corruption charges.
 On other occasions, he was physically assaulted by a senator's bodyguard, and detained by police after exposing a public school's administration problems.
 His fans seemed to connect strongly with his humor, particularly as Brazilian politics continued to spiral into repeated scandals.

 During the 2010–11 season of CQC, Gentili also featured in the segments "Proteste Já" (Protest Now) and "National Identity" as well as other comedic pieces commenting on national political events.

 In late 2009, Panda Books published his first book, Como se Tornar o Pior Aluno da Escola (How to become the worst student in school).
 The satirical instruction manual soon received a warning label recommending it for those over the age of 18.

 In August 2010, Gentili partnered with Rafinha Bastos and Ítalo Gusso to found Comedians Comedy Club, at Rua Augusta in São Paulo.
 It was among the first clubs in Brazil dedicated to stand-up comedy.

 On the day before Brazil's 2010 presidential election, with a television ban on political humour, Gentili released Politicamente Incorreto (Politically Incorrect) on the Internet.
 This stand-up show was written and performed by Gentili, in which he spoke of every presidential candidate that year.
 It was streamed on Universo Online (UOL), Brazil's largest Internet portal, attracting 1.2 million viewers.
 The performance was later released on DVD and audiobook formats, and received worldwide attention including reviews by The New York Times and The Guardian.
 Gentili released a book of the same name in which he offered humorous criticism of the political times.